 Newry and Mourne Museum in Northern Ireland, is a long-standing Modes User with a collections management team of three.
 Shane McGivern, the museum’s collections research assistant, tells us how Modes Complete has helped support the museum’s ongoing work.

-Case Studies - Meet the Community
+Case Studies - Meet the Modes community

 The MODES database allows items to be quickly identified and located, and immeasurably speeds up the organisation of accessioned items in the Museum, and our response to queries from the public.